sereyatiampati/End-of-Phase-1-Project/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Get started with searching for a Recipe for your Favourite Meal and enjoy making it for your Family and Friends!
+<h3>> Get started with searching for a Recipe for your Favourite Meal and enjoy making it for your Family and Friends!
+Don't forget to leave a comment and give us your feedback about your experience</h3>

 ## License